benjamincrozat/legacy-blog/posts/19-laravel-best-practices.md

 ### Keep Laravel up to date

 [Keeping Laravel up to date](https://laravel.com/docs/upgrade) provides the following benefits:
-- Access to the latest and greatest time saving additions to the framework;
+- Access to the latest and greatest time-saving additions to the framework;
 - Latest bug and security fixes;
 - Compatibility with the latest official and community packages.